 I met Maureen at work.
-A growing bank chain had begun to acquire some other banks nationwide.
-Maureen, who was from Long Island, was asked to move to Texas.
+A growing bank chain had begun to acquire another nationwide bank.
+Maureen, who was from Long Island, was offered a position Texas.
 She had worked for her bank 15 or more years when she relocated to Texas.
-She had experience, expertise and vast knowledge.
+Maureen had experience, expertise and vast knowledge.
 She was well respected, attractive, and witty.
 She was an asset and the new purchasing bank wanted her on their team.

 Maureen knew about both of my sons.
 I had pictures of them on my desk.
 And I had even brought up Noah and his family to the office one time.
 Jaren had been up there many, many times.
 I had talked about both of my sons in the office.
 So I wanted my coworkers to meet Noah and I wanted Noah to meet them.
 It was a proud moment for me to have both Jaren and Noah at the office.

 I always wondered who was judging me.
 It was a mind game, whether real or imaginary and I am certain it was a little of both.
 I felt like my diverse family made others feel awkward.
 My family was not neat and tidy.
 There were complicated pieces.
 This contributed heavily to my emotions and imbalance at times.
 It’s why I understood that sometimes it’s easier to just move on as best you can and put the birth and the adoption behind you.
 And when I say, “behind you,” I mean to not speak of it.
 Birth mothers can never totally forget or put giving birth nor their child behind them.
 They keep it reserved in a portion of their mind and their heart, hiding it carefully as if they are protecting a small child from a scoundrel.